 Common Architectural Positions and Career Fields

 Lead designers are at the top of the architectural food chain.
 They are responsible for managing the entire design process from start to finish.
-They oversee the development of design concepts, provide input on materials, and make sure that the design meets all of the project’s requirements.
+They oversee the development of design concepts, provide input on materials, and ensure that the design meets all the project’s requirements.
 A lead designer’s job requires a high level of creativity, problem-solving skills, and the ability to work well with a team.

 Technical specialists are tech-savvy members of the architectural team.
 They are responsible for using 3D modeling software to create detailed drawings and renderings of the project.
 They also assist in the development of design concepts and provide technical advice to the team.
 A technical specialist needs to be comfortable with technology and have an eye for detail.

 Architectural historians are responsible for researching the history of a particular building or site.
 They conduct research, identify relevant materials, and write reports on the structure’s history and its place in the larger historical context.
 To excel in this field, one must have a solid understanding of architectural history and theory, as well as research and writing skills.